reggi/react-component-webpack-example/readme.md

 This is all heavily inspired by this blog post by [Addy Osmani on web-component library interoperability](http://addyosmani.com/blog/component-interop-with-react-and-custom-elements/).

 The problem with this repo is outlined in this issue here [PixelsCommander/ReactiveElements#16](https://github.com/PixelsCommander/ReactiveElements/issues/16).
 I used this [react timer](https://github.com/uken/react-countdown-timer) and ideally.
 I would be able to just make it a web component with reactive components but I can't.

+I can't used the native version of [PixelsCommander/ReactiveElements](https://github.com/PixelsCommander/ReactiveElements/issues) because it doesn't support any module system and just assumes that the `React` global is set.
+[Webpack](http://webpack.github.io/) is also the only module-loader I could get to easily ignore defining `window.document` with es6, I tried [SystemJs](https://github.com/systemjs/systemjs) and [Browserify](http://browserify.org/).